 I am worried about everything from: how I say “hello” when I answer the phone to public speaking; being catcalled or harassed to being raped; facing discrimination to a poor interaction with the police.

-I wish I could just relax and feel protected, but my sex and color seem to be consistently under attack in society.
+I wish I could just relax and feel protected, but my identities seem to be consistently under attack in society.

 I would love to walk into a room and not scan the social makeup for diversity.
 I would love to stand at a bus stop while listening to music or browsing my phone rather than search for good lighting, seek a store I could run to, or take notice of how many police officers have passed by.
 I would love to feel safe in the dark and not regularly alert my significant other or my parents about whereabouts.